Select Page

 • The study is not even news because this has been known for all kinds of particles in mice for 20 years

 Should we be concerned then?
 Everyone has to choose for themselves what to worry about, but as a professional scientist, this does not make my top ten or even my top million.
 More information on microplastics science and why many studies are not valid can be found here and there is a page about microplastics in blood here.
+A page on microplastic exposure sources, risks and how to avoid exposure here.
+Contact Dr. DeArmitt if you need a microplastics expert and ask about the keynote speech devoted to this topic.

 you can be for the environment, or against plastics, but not both”.